MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-skype.md

 title: Connect a bot to Skype - Azure Bot Service
 description: Learn how to make a bot available in Skype.
 See how to configure Skype settings so that users can interact with the bot through the Skype channel.
 keywords: skype, bot channels, configure skype, publish, connect to channels
-author: kamrani
+author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: mainguy
+ms.service: bot-service
 ms.topic: how-to
-ms.service: bot-service
 ms-custom: abs-meta-21q1
 ms.date: 09/01/2019
 ---